Love's About to Change My Heart: Chart performance

 In US, "Love's About to Change My Heart" peaked at number 85 on Billboards Hot 100.
 Despite the lack of chart success in the US, it was a solid top 20 hit in the UK and it became a favorite among Donna Summer fans due to her strong vocal performance and the fact that it had a slow beginning, reminiscent of several of Summer's disco hits of the 1970s, during which time she was the most successful female of that genre.

 The song was remixed from its original album version for release as a single.
 Notably the European single remix was different from the one found in the U.S. It reached number three on the U.S. Dance Chart and number 20 on the UK Singles Chart.
 The video was directed by Dieter Trattmann.

 Cover versions

 The song was covered by Spanish singer Mónica Naranjo in her debut album.
-She made a Spanish-language version called "Fuego de Passion".
+She made a Spanish-language version called "Fuego de pasión".